Early Caliphate navy: Battle of the Masts & Sicily

-Byzantine casualties were massive, that the emperor himself just narrowly escaped from the slaughter.
-This battle was so catastrophic in result for the Byzantines despite their numerical superiority, that Theophanes called it "The Yarmuk at the sea".
+Byzantine casualties were massive and emperor himself just narrowly escaped from the slaughter.
+This battle was so catastrophic for the Byzantines despite their numerical superiority, that Theophanes called it "The Yarmuk at the sea".

 Later in the year of 44 AH (664-665 AD), Mu'awiya ibn Hudayj launched a sudden attack towards island of Sicily.
 Ibn Hudayj brought two hundred ships during this invasion which was prepared by his superior, Mu'awiyah.
 Ibn Hudayj managed to seized massive spoils of war from this campaign, when he returned to Levant in 645 AD.
 According to Al-Baladhuri, he invaded the island of Sicily on the authority of Mu'awiyah ibn Abi Sufyan, and the first Muslim commander to infest the island.
 After the first invasion, Ibn Hudayj continued to raid the island routinely for the rest of the Muslim conquest.

 Isles of Hispania

 Tabari reported that after the conquest of northern Africa was completed, Abdullah ibn Sa'd continued to Spain.
 Spain had first been invaded some sixty years earlier during the caliphate of Uthman.
 Other prominent Muslim historians, like Ibn Kathir, quoted the same narration.
 In the description of this campaign, two of Abdullah ibn Saad's generals, Abdullah ibn Nafi ibn Husain, and Abdullah ibn Nafi' ibn Abdul Qais, were ordered to invade the coastal areas of Spain by sea as they succeeded in conquering the coastal areas of Al-Andalus.
 The expedition did conquer some portions of Spain during the caliphate of Uthman, presumably establishing colonies on its coast.
 On this occasion, Uthman is reported to have addressed a letter to the invading force:

 According to the account of al-Tabari, when North Africa had been duly conquered by Abdullah ibn Sa'd, two of his generals, Abdullah ibn Nafi ibn Husain, and Abdullah ibn Nafi' ibn Abdul Qais, were commissioned to invade the coastal areas of Spain by sea.

-Later, Mu'awiyah has captured Rhodes, which were saw as major loss to the Byzantines as it was important trade route.
-The pacification of Rhodes were mounted by Junada ibn Abi Umayya al-Azdi who according to early Muslim sources oversaw the naval raids against the Byzantine Empire during the governorship of Syria by Mu'awiyah.
-However, their activity were halted during the First Muslim Civil War(656–661).
+Later, Mu'awiyah captured Rhodes, which was seen as a major loss to the Byzantines as it was important trade route.
+The pacification of Rhodes was mounted by Junada ibn Abi Umayya al-Azdi who according to early Muslim sources, oversaw the naval raids against the Byzantine Empire during the governorship of Syria by Mu'awiyah.
+However, their activity were halted during the First Muslim Civil War (656–661).